 Skip to main content

 We are witnessing a new industrial revolution, fueled by the advancement of digital technologies on a global scale.
 While every manufacturer faces shifting demand, regulatory pressures, and intense global competition for customers, materials and talent, new disruptive solutions help manufacturers transform their operations and streamline functions across the value chain.
-Hitachi helps manufacturers navigate this dynamic and volatile marketplace by co-creating innovative solutions that draw on digital technologies to improve business results and benefit society.
+Hitachi helps manufacturers navigate this dynamic and volatile marketplace by co-creating innovative solutions that draw on social, environmental and economic values to improve business results and benefit society.

 In the early 21st century, the movie rental industry was dominated by a single, multibillion-dollar company with millions of customers and thousands of retail locations.
 In 2000, Reed Hastings, the CEO of newly formed Netflix, was laughed at when he approached the CEO of that video rental company for a partnership.
 Today, Netflix is quickly approaching 150 million subscribers across 190 countries, while the video rental company is no longer in existence.

 Today, driven by artificial intelligence (AI) and machine learning, every application is now an analytic application and every business interaction needs to be informed by real-time, right-time data.
 At the same time, connected machines are flooding businesses with huge amounts of data from the edge to the cloud, driving organizations away from centralized, single data centers to distributed pools of data.

 Although the hype around the internet of things (IoT) can make it sound like a completely new technology market or product category, this isn’t the case.
 IoT is actually an architectural shift that places new requirements on existing IT and operational technology (OT) capabilities and product categories.
 It’s making new demands on network connectivity, data aggregation and integration, information and operations management, visualization, application development, systems management, security and governance, and more.